 AI is More Than Just Automation

-You could say AI is like a smarter kind of automation.
+You could say it is like a smarter kind of automation.
 It adds thinking to automation, which lets it do more and get better as it learns.
 Automation is still important for doing the same things over and over.
 AI can handle many types of tasks and change to fit new situations, even if it was not made for them.
+So, how is it different from automation?
+Unlike automation, AI evolves and makes decisions based on data, not just predefined instructions.

 How They Work Together